Mark Dougherty

-Mark Dougherty is a retired American soccer goalkeeper who played in the Western Soccer League, American Professional Soccer League, USISL and Major League Soccer.
+Mark Dougherty (born November 7, 1967) is an American retired soccer goalkeeper who played in the Western Soccer League, American Professional Soccer League, USISL and Major League Soccer.
 He served as a goalkeeper coach with the U.S. women national team.

 High School and College

 Dougherty grew up in San Jose, California and Cupertino, California.
 He began playing youth soccer in the Police Athletic League.
-After playing recreational-level soccer, he was recruited to play for his local club by coach Ken Campbell, South Valley United, where he remained from age 9-19, traveling around the nation and Canada for tournaments.
+After playing recreational-level soccer, he was recruited to play for his local club by coach Ken Campbell, South Valley United, where he remained from age 9–19, traveling around the nation and Canada for tournaments.
 Dougherty was competing year-round by the time he reached high school.
 He attended Santa Teresa High School and Monta Vista High School where he joined the boys' soccer team.
 Dougherty made the varsity team as a freshman, and helped his team to a conference title.

 After starting four years in high school and repeatedly reaching the state playoffs, he was offered a scholarship to Fresno State University by then-assistant coach John Bluem.
 He red-shirted his freshman year, then started four consecutive years.
 His first year playing on the men's soccer team, in 1986, he led the Bulldogs to win the Pacific Coast Athletic Association championship and to the NCAA Final Four.
 That year, they set a record for the most wins for Fresno State with 18 and Dougherty set the record for fewest goals allowed (10).
 Dougherty was team captain his junior and senior seasons, in 1988 and 1989, and led the team to win back to back Big West Conference Championships.
 He was also named Player of the Week for October 11, 1988.
 In 1989, the team set records for fewest losses, (3) most penalty kicks made, (7) and longest unbeaten streak, with 17 wins and a 14-0-3 record.

 During his college career, he was a four-year letterman, named a four time all-Far West selection, selected to the Second Team, All-Big West in 1987, and First Team 1988 and 1989.
 He ended his college career, in 1989, with 0.76 goals against average.
-Dougherty still holds the Big West Conference record for career shutouts, with thirty-eight between 1986-1989.
-Dougherty continued to attend classes, after being signed to play professionally, finally graduating in 1991 with a Bachelor of Science in Finance from Fresno State.
+Dougherty still holds the Big West Conference record for career shutouts, with thirty-eight between 1986 and 1989.
+Dougherty continued to attend classes, after being signed to play professionally, finally graduating in 1991 with a Bachelor of Science in finance from Fresno State.